How Much Does Furniture Reupholstery Cost in 2025?

 Headboard

-Headboard reupholstery typically costs anywhere from $200 to $2,000.
+Headboard reupholstery typically costs between $200 and $2,000.
 Small frames with a basic shape and inexpensive fabric run less.
 By comparison, a large or complex design may reach the top of the range.

 Chaise Lounge

-Putting new upholstery on a chaise lounge costs as little as $900 or as much as $1,500.
+New upholstery costs as little as $900 or as much as $1,500 for a chaise lounge.
 These pieces average less than couches because they often don’t have a back or loose cushions.
 Antique styles with a curved back or tufting usually fall on the higher end.

 Leather

-Reupholstering a couch or chair in leather costs around $100 to $4,000.
-Smaller pieces and low-quality leather are on the lower end of the price range, while larger pieces like Chesterfield sofas and those that use high-end leather can cost $4,000 or more.
+Reupholstering a leather couch or chair costs between $100 and $4,000.
+Smaller pieces and low-quality leather are on the lower end of the price range, while larger pieces like Chesterfield sofas and those that use high-end leather can cost significantly more.

 Because real leather isn’t woven, it often comes in smaller pieces priced at $4 to $15 per square foot.
 Find out whether the manufacturer sets prices by the yard or the foot since that can dramatically affect the total cost.